Best Hotel Rewards Program

 |Hotel Rewards Program||Geographic Coverage Rank||Value of Rewards Rank||Earning Limitations Rank||Redemption Options Rank||Additional Features & Policies Rank|

-One-quarter of hotel programs do not allow members to redeem points for award nights at all brands/properties.
+All but one hotel allow members to redeem points for award nights at all brands/properties.

 The value in purchasing hotel rewards points varies widely from program to program.
 With some, it’s a rip-off, while others make it a no-brainer.